arnicas/analyst-toolbelt-course/week1/cleaning.md

 #### Hints
   * Work on a new tab with a copy of your data!
-  * Use text-to-column (split by comma) See video above.
+  * Use text-to-columns / "convertir" (split by comma).
+See video above.
   * Select each resulting column and replace the “)” or “(“ by nothing
   * Label the new columns as requested.